voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 Outlawing advertisements, or at least clamping advertising expenditure, will not happen quickly.
 In the meantime, we as the public should block as many advertisements from our lives as we can, to reduce the amount of money the publishers and sponsors earn and drive them into the ground unless they get their act together.
 If they have any survival instincts, they'll come up with a new plan.
 If they don't, RIP.

 I have said much about banning advertisements, or legislating limitations against them.
-Indeed, it is easy to sit back and pray that an abstract force from on high will come and solve the problem for us.
+Indeed, it is easy to sit back and pray that an abstract legislative force from on high will come and solve the problem for us.
 But I spent some time thinking about [politics](/writing/everything_is_politics) recently, and I want to say again here that there is no politics external from ourselves.
 We are the politics and we are the legislation.
 If you stop watching ads, and teach your children to not watch ads, and they teach their children to not watch ads, the next generations of politicians will be politicians against ads.
 Be a role model.

 Please,